grafana/tempo/docs/tempo/website/grafana-agent/_index.md

 ### Receiving traces

-The Grafana Agent supports receiving traces in multiple different formats:
+The Grafana Agent supports multiple ingestion methods:
 OTLP (OpenTelemetry), Jaeger, Zipkin, OpenCensus and Kafka.

 Each Tempo instance can be configured to receive traces in all these formats.